tolinwei/tube-vim/README.md

                  --enable-multibyte \
                  --enable-rubyinterp \
                  --enable-pythoninterp \
-                 --with-python-config-dir=/usr/lib/python2.7/config \
                  --enable-perlinterp \
                  --enable-luainterp \
                  --enable-cscope
      make && sudo make install
      ```

-     If you encounter issues during installation, or you need some instruction for other Linux distributions, try to refer to this **[Building Vim from Source](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source)** in YouCompleteMe's Github wiki.
+     If you encounter issues during Vim installation, or you need some instruction for other Linux distributions, try refer to this **[Building Vim from Source](https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source)** in YouCompleteMe's Github wiki.

 4. Then boom!
-You can just use the similar command to start the installation
+You can just use the similar command to start the installation.

      ```
      bash <(wget -O - https://raw.githubusercontent.com/tolinwei/tube-vim/master/install-linux.sh)
      ```

-     It takes a longer time for Linux installation than that of OS X since we need to compile Clang/LLVM in order to power YCM's semantic completion engine.
-For more information, please refer to the [Full Installation Guide](https://github.com/Valloric/YouCompleteMe#full-installation-guide) in YouCompleteMe's Github README.
+5. (Optional) If you want to install [tmux](http://tmux.github.io/), try to install it via your system's software manager using `sudo apt-get install tmux` or `sudo yum install tmux`, or go to the official site to downlad source code and compile it.
+6. (Optional) If you need auto completion of Vim, refer to [YouCompleteMe's Github page](https://github.com/Valloric/YouCompleteMe) to see how to install it mannually.
+You basically need to add one line `Plugin 'Valloric/YouCompleteMe` in you **vimrc** file and go to `~/.vim/bundle/YouCompleteMe` to execute `./install.sh`.
+It should be easy to set up on most famous distributions, however, if you run into some problem, you may have to read the [Full Installtion Guide](https://github.com/Valloric/YouCompleteMe#full-installation-guide) and possibly the [FAQ](https://github.com/Valloric/YouCompleteMe#faq) section below.

 ## Major features and key mappings